hugo-qea/BayesianML-Project/README.md

 ## Description

-This is the repository for the project of the course Bayesian Machine Learning, 2023/2024, ENS Paris-Saclay, Master MVA.
+This repository contains our work for the validation project of the course Bayesian Machine Learning, 2023/2024, ENS Paris-Saclay, Master MVA.

 It consists in a thorough study of the paper "Challenges in Markov chain Monte Carlo for Bayesian neural networks" by Theodore Papamarkou et al.